What To Bring On A Picnic

 I also like using take out containers sometimes, things like paper boxes, or a Chinese takeaway box can be really fun.

-Whatever dishes you choose to use remember that this is a chance to add lots of style and flair to your picnic.
-Choose a colour scheme and mood for your picnic and choose things that co-ordinate for a really pulled together look.
+Whatever dishes you choose to use remember that this is a chance to add lots of style and flair to your next picnic.
+Choose a colour scheme and mood for your picnic and choose things that coordinate for a really pulled together look.

 It’s sometimes fun to make individual picnic boxes for everyone, kind of like their own little packed lunch.
-You can use small cardboard gabled boxes for this or individual paper shopping bags, or small picnic baskets from the thriftstore would be a great reusable option too.
+You can use small cardboard gable boxes for this or individual paper shopping bags, or small picnic baskets from the thrift store would be a great reusable option too.

 Don’t Forget To Bring Some Clean Up Items

-Don’t forget some hand sanitizer, and wipes for cleanup.
+Don’t forget some hand sanitizer, and wet wipes or baby wipes for cleanup.
+A roll of paper towels is sometimes helpful too.
 You might also need some plastic wrap or ziplock bags for leftover food.
-You might also need some bags for garbage and recycling.
+You might also need some bags for garbage and recycling, so be sure to pack some plastic bags or trash bags for cleanup.
 Leave nothing behind.

 Don’t Over Think It

 Don’t over think what bring on a picnic.
 A picnic can be as simple as some takeout on a blanket at your favourite outdoor spot.
 It’s fun to bring all the extras and make it really beautiful, but don’t let it stress you out.
-Being with people you enjoy, eating yummy food outside in nature is all you really need for the perfect picnic.
+Being with people you enjoy, eating yummy food outside in nature is all you really need on your picnic essentials list.